HomeHEALTHConquering Benign Prostatic Hyperplasia:...

 FAQs

-Symptoms include frequent urination (especially at night), a weak urine stream, difficulty starting or stopping urination, and the feeling of incomplete bladder emptying.
+Common symptoms include frequent urination, especially at night, difficulty starting urination, weak urine stream, and a feeling of incomplete bladder emptying.

-BPH is diagnosed through a medical history review, physical examination, and tests such as a urine flow study, prostate-specific antigen (PSA) blood test, or ultrasound.
+Diagnosis involves a medical history review, physical examination, urinalysis, prostate-specific antigen (PSA) blood test, and sometimes imaging or urinary flow tests.

 Type Keywords to Search